NYPL/drb-etl-pipeline/README.md

 The docker compose file uses the sample-compose.yaml file in the `config` directory and additional configurations and dependencies can be added to the file to build upon your local environment.

-To run the processes individually the command should be in this format: `python main.py --process APIProcess`.
+To run the processes individually in a local environment the command should be in this format:
+`python main.py -p APIProcess -e sample-compose` or `python main.py -p APIProcess -e local-compose`.

+An example of running one of these processes is: `python main.py -p LOCProcess -e local-compose -i complete`

 The currently available processes (with the exception of the UofSC and ChicagoISAC processes) are: